skandyn-sh/mpd/README.md

 # mpd
-This is my mpd config
+This is my mpd config (pulseaudio)